 Some European cities are imprinted on our imaginations.
 Heading into countries like Czechia and Hungary, however, not everyone knows quite what to expect when they hit the ground in Prague or Budapest, beyond the fact that they’re about to explore a beautiful city.
 Whether you have to choose between them or your Central Europe tour takes you to both, here’s our guide to what to do when it’s time to say dobry den to Prague, or szia, Budapest.

-Prague & the Surrounds
+Prague & the Countryside

 Must-See Sights of Prague and Budapest

 Many non-European tourists visiting a European city for the first time make a beeline for the city’s castle and ‘old town square’ (extra points for those ‘cobblestone streets’).
 Touristy as this is, if you only have one full day in Prague or Budapest, it isn’t a bad strategy, though if you can, give yourself at least one more day to explore each city proper.